ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

   </figcaption>
 </figure>

-I’m pretty sure macOS does not let you do this, either via its UI or its large collection of [hidden terminal commands](https://git.herrbischoff.com/awesome-macos-command-line/about/).
+I’m pretty sure macOS does not let you modify the scrollbar width, either via its UI or its large collection of [hidden terminal commands](https://git.herrbischoff.com/awesome-macos-command-line/about/).
 Linux is a bit of a big question mark to me, in that there are so many different variants out there that I’m sure it’s possible from a sheer probability perspective.

 It’s also worth noting that [Windows is incredibly popular](https://gs.statcounter.com/os-market-share/desktop/worldwide), despite most of contemporary web development being done on macOS.
 We often tend to forget that.